 Lucy Atcherley was part of a family whose men took centre stage.
 At the time of her birth around the beginning of 1899, her father Llewellyn was a Captain in the Army Service Corps, but his military service and his services to policing would see him elevated and decorated so that by the end of 1925 he was Major-General Sir Llewellyn William Atcherley, C.M.G., C.V.O.
 Her younger brothers, twins Richard and David, would rise to world-wide prominence through their exploits as pilots and as commanding officers in the RAF.
 But while Lucy did not grab the headlines like the men in her family, she outdid her bachelor brothers in the marriage department by grabbing no less than four husbands.
 And she did find a way to take centre stage – by becoming an accomplished actress.

-Lucy Atcherley’s stage career is said to have begun when she was 18, with the Portsmouth Repertory Company.
+The stage career of Lucy Eleanor Louisa Atcherley is said to have begun when she was 18, with the Portsmouth Repertory Company.
 One of her earliest performances was a minor role in The Lady of Lyons, which was staged in 1919 at The Scala Theatre (situated on Charlotte Street, off Tottenham Court Road in London, but since demolished) by Frederick John “F. J.” Nettlefold.
 The principal roles of Claude Melnotte and Pauline Deschapelles were played by Frederick and his wife.
 The Nettlefolds’ performances were praised in a review in The Stage, which also described Lucy Atcherley’s assumption of her role as “commendable.”
 As we will see, it was not only the reviewer for The Stage who saw Lucy’s potential.

 Knightstone Pavilion, Weston-super-Mare